About Cancer

 There are 2 systems to describe how far your CML has developed.
 You might have 2 or 3 phases.
 At the moment CML is mainly described using 3 phases.
 These are chronic, accelerated and blast.
 Knowing the phase helps your doctor decide which treatment you need.

-Research is looking into the causes and treatment of CML.
+Research is looking into improving treatment for CML.
 Find out about the latest UK research and how you can take part in trials.

 Chronic myeloid leukaemia (CML) is often a slowly developing condition.
 Treatment can keep it under control for many years.
 Find out how to cope and what support is available.

-We don’t know what causes most cases of CML.
-But there are some factors that may increase your risk of developing it.
+We don’t know what causes most cases of chronic myeloid leukaemia (CML).
+But we know that exposure to radiation can increase your risk of developing CML.